whitebrandon/list-pagination/README.md

-# TECH DEGREE PROJECT #2 | LIST PAGINATION && FILTERING
+# LIST PAGINATION && FILTERING

-a COURSE BY TREEHOUSE

-JS Code by Brandon White | white.brandonsean@gmail.com

 ## Objective:
 The objective of this project was to take a long list of items and dynamically group and paginate the list to provide a better UX for those persons who would have need to search through the list.